 Example taxonomies.
 Generated from the API.

 In order to evaluate the quality of the learned transfer functions, we ran the transfer networks on a random youtube video.
 Visit the Transfer Visualization page to analyze how well different sources transfer to a target, or how well a source transfers to different targets.
-Compare this to the task-specific networks as well as to baselines trained on ImageNet or trained on the same data as the transfer networks, but without transfer learning.
+You can compare the results to a fully superivsed network as well as to baselines trained on ImageNet or not employing trasnfer learning at all.

 We provide a large and high-quality dataset of varied indoor scenes.